Writing Consultant Open Position Announcement

 *INTERVIEW AND TRAINING SCHEDULE*

-Please note the schedule below because applicants must be able to attend EACH of the following:
+Please note logistical requirements and the interview and training schedule below because applicants must be able to accommodate all of the following:

 Please email CV, cover letter, and interview availability to: